 At the level of the individual document, an effort the SEC undertook with five other financial regulatory agencies illustrates the importance of making clear the non-binding status of guidance documents.
-The agencies sought to issue joint standards for diversity and the inclusion of minorities and women in hiring, procurement, and management practices at various financial firms.
-In October 2013, the six financial regulatory agencies published joint "proposed standards" in the Federal Register and solicited public comment.
+The six financial regulatory agencies sought to issue joint standards for diversity and the inclusion of minorities and women in hiring, procurement, and management practices at various financial firms.
+In October 2013, the six agencies published joint "proposed standards" in the Federal Register and solicited public comment.
 Although the Federal Register document was titled a "proposed interagency policy statement," it otherwise did not say anything about the intended legal effect of the proposed standards.
 In addition, the instructions for submitting public comments looked identical to what a reader would expect for a legislative rule, as, perhaps not unreasonably, the agencies used the same email addresses and websites for comment submission on these proposed standards as they would use for comments on proposed binding regulations.

-152 releases" and another webpage for "guidance updates" from the Division of Investment Management.
+&lt;sup>190 Separately, another researcher assisting with this study in another way found himself looking for a central guidance repository at the SEC and reported finding only the overall Commission webpage for "interpretive releases" and another webpage for "guidance updates" from the Division of Investment Management.
 Although he had legal training and years of experience, he did not come across the SEC's general "policy statements" page.
-151 78 Fed.
-Reg.
-64052.